tenjin/tenjin-android-sdk/README.md

 ## <a id="purchase-events"></a>Purchase Events

 To understand user revenue and purchase behavior, developers can send `transaction` events to Tenjin.
 Tenjin will validate `transaction` receipts for you.
-Kindly note that we currently only support IAP transactions from Google Play.
+Kindly note that we currently only support IAP transactions from Google Play and Amazon AppStore.

+### <a id="purchase-events-google-play-iap"></a>Google Play IAP

-**IMPORTANT:** You will need to add your app's public key in the <a href="https://www.tenjin.io/dashboard/apps" target="_new">Tenjin dashboard</a> \> Your Android App \> Edit.
+**IMPORTANT:** You will need to add your Base64-encoded RSA public key in the <a href="https://www.tenjin.io/dashboard/apps" target="_new">Tenjin dashboard</a> \> Your Android App \> Edit.

 You can retrieve your Base64-encoded RSA public key from the <a href="https://play.google.com/apps/publish/"> Google Play Developer Console</a> \> Select your app \> Development Tools \> Services & APIs.
+After entering your Public Key into the Tenjin dashboard for your app, you can use the Tenjin SDK method below:

 <br/>
 <img src="https://s3.amazonaws.com/tenjin-instructions/android_pk.png" />